 Withdrawal from a course: Students may add and drop classes at their discretion during the first week of classes.
 After the first week of class, students must withdraw from a course.
 Students withdrawing from a course after the first week of class or those withdrawing from their last class must obtain their advisor's signature before submitting the form to the director of student records and information management.
-A grade of "WF" (Withdrawal/ Failing) indicates a failing grade as of the last date of attendance.
-A "WP" (Withdrawal/Passing) indicates a passing grade as of the last date of attendance.
-The deadline for non-punitive withdrawals will be published in the registration bulletin each semester.
-Student absence from class does not constitute an official withdrawal, thus failure to withdraw by the established deadline will result in a final grade of "F." When a student withdraws from a course, access to course materials will be terminated.
+A grade of "W" (Withdrawal) is used when a student withdraws from a course when the last date of attendance occurs up to 60% of the course.
+"WF" (Withdrawal/ Failing) indicates a failing grade when the last date of attendance is between 61%-75% of the course.
+A "WP" (Withdrawal/Passing) indicates a passing grade when the last date of attendance is between 61% - 75% of the course.
+The deadline for non-punitive withdrawals (75% of the term) will be published in the registration bulletin each semester.
+Student absence from class does not constitute an official withdrawal, thus failure to withdraw by the established deadline will result in a final grade of "F." When a student withdraws from a course materials will be terminated.